 Simply adding a few warming spices to your morning coffee or dandelion coffee, will help keep you healthy, happy, and oh-so cozy on your rainy commute or puddle jumping session.
 Spices can aid digestion as well, making this elixir just that much better than your regular cup o’ joe!

 If caffeine is your potion of choice, cardamom is a beautiful addition to your cup.
 In Ayurvedic wisdom, cardamom has the ability to counteract the “toxic” effects of caffeine – you’ll still get your boost, but without the jittery side effects.
 I suggest playing around with a spice combination that suits your constitution and taste buds – just be careful not to use hot spices such as cayenne or too much dry ginger as this in excess will leave you with dry cough and skin.
 (For AIP-safe spices, try ginger, cinnamon and mace!)

 Autumn Spiced Coffee (with AIP options!)

-3 scoops coffee grounds (dandelion coffee for AIP)
+3 Tbsp (heaping) ground coffee beans (dandelion coffee for AIP)

 1/4 tsp ginger